 Janet Sobel exhibited drip painting works in 1944, roughly three years before Jackson Pollock.

 In 1894, Janet Sobel, then Jennie Lechovsky, was born in the Ukraine.
 It was a period of great religious persecution in Eastern Europe, and as a Jewish family, the Lechovskys faced many difficulties.
 After Sobel’s father, Bernard Lechovsky, was killed during a pogrom, she and her family made their way to Ellis Island hoping to escape violence.
 Once in the United States, Sobel was reunited with fellow immigrant and childhood companion Max Sobel.
-They married when Sobel was just seventeen, and went on to have four children.
+They married when Sobel was just seventeen, and went on to have five children.

 Sobel was a grandmother living in Brooklyn when she began painting in 1939.
 Recognizing his mother’s talent, Sobel’s son encouraged her artistic development and shared her work with his art teachers and colleagues.
 As an unschooled woman artist, Sobel was not taken seriously by many art critics, but she persevered.
 Over the next few years, her style evolved from a primitive look with recognizable figures to a more abstract style wherein paint was poured, dripped, and blown to create colorful shapes and patterns.